t-z-scott/pdm-integration-project/README.md

 ## images
 ## narrative description
 Originally, I wanted to make a digital instrument.
 When the user pressed on the sensors, it was going to play a note, and the note would be low or high depending on the amount of pressure.
-I had to scale it back for time, and I landed on this idea instead.
+I had to scale it back for time (*and* because it required more analog pins than available on the Arduino Uno), and I landed on this idea instead.
 I like how it turned out, but I think I'd still like to do my original idea sometime.
 * ![relevant schematic](https://github.com/t-z-scott/pdm-integration-project/blob/main/images/project%20schematic%20(initial).png)

 ---